ScobraCK/Artificial-Angel-Bot/README.md

 To be used with https://github.com/ScobraCK/MementoMori-data

-Currently is dependent on being in the same folder as the data and need to change.

 # Current features
 - /idlist: Shows character ids
 - /speed: List character speeds in decreasing order